-Soon after, in 2014 Pico's passions continued to collide as she moved to the U.S and graduated from a Master’s in Design Technology with distinction from Harvard University; A program that connects computation with architectural design and allowed her to explore the intricacies in complex geometry, kinetic structures, material innovation, and interactive sensors.
+Soon after, Pico's passions continued to collide as she completed a Master’s in Design Technology with distinction from Harvard University; A program that connects computation with architectural design and allowed her to explore across multiple scales the intricacies in complex geometry, kinetic structures, material innovation, and interactive sensors.

-Pico then joined the Harvard Center for Green Buildings & Cities where she investigated different high-rise typologies to come up with integrated solutions between form, function and energy optimization for Evergrande Group in China.
-Simultaneously her research looked into the nano-scale world, understanding new material structures and passive ventilation strategies with the Wyss Institute for Biologically Inspired Engineering at Harvard.
+Pico then joined the Harvard Center for Green Buildings & Cities where she investigated different high-rise typologies to come up with integrated solutions between form, function and energy optimization for Evergrande Group in China, whilst simultaneously researching nano-scale multi-material structures for passive ventilation strategies with the Wyss Institute for Biologically Inspired Engineering at Harvard.

 In 2015 Pico joined renowned architecture firm Bjarke Ingles Group in New York City to design the concept of the multi-media Elysium Memorial for Guy Laliberte, founder of Cirque du Soleill.
 Elysium was designed as a double spiral projected on a sphere which along its paths contained thousands of digital vessels representing the unique yet parallel stories of peoples lives - A mix between a library, a museum and a collective consciousness of humanity.